 There are many other health claims of papaya seeds.
 They are said to fight cancer tumors, repair damaged skin, and are allegedly great for repairing the liver.
 But perhaps the most curious health claim is that it is a natural male contraceptive.
 The belief about this claim was substantiated when studies done on lab animals revealed that papaya seeds drastically lowered the animals' sperm counts.
 There is no proof that the same effect translates to humans, however.

 To start, scoop out the seeds from inside of the papaya using a spoon.
-Next, rinse them under running water in a strainer, using your hands to rub and squeeze the seeds until you remove the gelatinous sack.
-Pat dry them with a paper towel and lay them on a baking sheet.
+Next, rinse them under running water in a strainer, using your hands to rub and squeeze the seeds until you remove the gelatinous sac.
+Pat them dry with a paper towel and lay them on a baking sheet.
 You can place them in a sunny spot in your kitchen where they can be dried out naturally by the sun.
 A quicker drying method is to place them in the oven under very low heat.
 Once the seeds are completely free of moisture, you can store them whole or grind them up with a mortar and pestle or spice grinder.
 Store the dried seeds or powder in a dark place free of humidity.

 Once the papaya seeds have been dried, you can use them just like a seasoning.
-The dried seeds do not have the strong pungency that the fresh ones do; rather their flavor is similar to black peppercorns.
+The dried seeds do not have the strong pungency that the fresh ones do; rather their flavor is similar to black peppercorn.
 Dried papaya seed is often used as a suitable substitute for ground black pepper.